tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 the reservable bandwidth for each NRP to take into consideration the available bandwidth from other NRPs in the same group.

-For illustration purposes, {{resource-sharing}} describes bandwidth paritioning or sharing amongst a group of NRPs.
-In Figure 2a, the NRPs indentified by the following NRP-IDs:
+For illustration purposes, {{resource-sharing}} describes bandwidth partitioning or sharing amongst a group of NRPs.
+In Figure 2a, the NRPs identified by the following NRP-IDs:
 NRP1, NRP2, NRP3 and NRP4 are not sharing any bandwidths between each
 other.
 In Figure 2b, the NRPs: NRP1 and NRP2 can share the available bandwidth portion allocated to each amongst them.